 If you frequently utilize Roundup and similar weed killing products in your work or when maintaining your property, you should be aware of the severe health risks associated with those products.
 Recent research is showing that the chemicals contained in Roundup can cause a consumer to develop non-Hodgkin’s lymphoma and other forms of debilitating cancer.
 So far there has been one landmark case against Monsanto, the producers of Roundup, with several thousand more lawsuits on the horizon.
 If you or a family member developed non-Hodgkin’s lymphoma or cancer after using Roundup, you should consult with an experienced Roundup lawsuit lawyer for help.

 Attorney Prosper Shaked is here to provide you with aggressive legal representation against agricultural companies that recklessly manufacture and market products that can seriously harm consumers.
-The Law Offices of Prosper Shaked serves clients nationwide and is here to discuss your legal options if using Roundup caused you to develop cancer.
-To schedule a free legal consultation, call The Law Offices of Prosper Shaked at (305) 690-0244, or contact us online.
+Prosper Shaked Accident Injury Attorneys PA serves clients nationwide and is here to discuss your legal options if using Roundup caused you to develop cancer.
+To schedule a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online.

 What is Roundup Weed Killer?